dapr/docs/daprdocs/content/en/reference/components-reference/supported-secret-stores/azure-keyvault.md

     value : "[your_client_secret]"
 ```

-If you want to use a **certificate** saved on the local disk, instead, use:
+If you want to use a **certificate** saved on the local disk, instead, use this template, filling in with details of the Azure AD application that you created following the [Authenticating to Azure]({{< ref authenticating-azure.md >}}) document:

 ```yaml
 apiVersion: dapr.io/v1alpha1